cs-clarence/git-primer/pre-requisites/basic-terminal-commands.md

 Windows have similarly-named commands with similar functionality in PowerShell but they have use flags that are different from their Linux and MacOS counterpart.
 You can use `Git Bash` on Windows to use the actual same commands found on Linux and MacOS.

+`Git Bash` is included if you install the [official Windows installer of Git](../README.md#windows).

 The advantage of using `Git Bash` is that if you ever try to switch to a Linux or MacOS system, you have the same commands available so you don't have to relearn them.

 This tutorial in done on Windows, so you will see Windows paths.
+However, the only difference is that Windows paths start with a driver letter (like `C:`) and the path separator is a backslash `\` instead of a forward slash `/`.

 ## pwd